-Welcome to Tech Insiderâ€™s Tip Thursday, in which we bring you computing tips and computing information you can easily apply at your desktop.
+Welcome to Tech Insiderâ€™s Tip Thursday, in which we bring you computing tips and computing information you can easily apply at your desk top.

-This week: cookies.
+This week: anonymous Web surfing.

 From time to time, employers decide to block a Web site they have determined that their staff shouldn't read.
 Employers and agencies certainly have the right to block Web sites.
 But as a purely intellectual exercise, we wonder if an agency's blocking policies have been fully implemented.
 There may be ways around the blocking policies.